Biogen-Inc/tidyCDISC/README.md

 <img src="man/figures/pct_95_cropped.jpg" width="30%" style="float:right; padding:10px" />

--   A **statistical programmer** can use IDEA to do preliminary QC programming before writing the code in a validated process.
-Users who’ve leverage `IDEA` for routine trial analysis tend to report **significant time savings, about 95%**, when performing programming duties.
+-   A **statistical programmer** can use tidyCDISC to do preliminary QC programming before writing the code in a validated process.
+Users who’ve leverage `tidyCDISC` for routine trial analysis tend to report **significant time savings, about 95%**, when performing programming duties.

 </div>

-For a high-level overview of the app with a 10-minute demo, please review the following conference presentation on `tidyCDISC`, which is the open-sourced version of `IDEA.` Internal to Biogen, the `IDEA` application has all the same features as `tidyCDISC`, plus more!
+For a high-level overview of the app with a 10-minute demo, please review the following conference presentation on `tidyCDISC`, which is the open-sourced version of `tidyCDISC.` Internal to Biogen, the `tidyCDISC` application has all the same features as `tidyCDISC`, plus more!

 <br>